mirumee/ariadne/docs/modularization.rst

     # build an executable schema
     schema = make_executable_schema(type_defs)

+    app = GraphQL(schema)
+    # Pass the app to an ASGI server
-    # Start server that can't execute any queries, but allows you to browse your schema
+    # This app can't execute any queries, but will allow you to browse your schema
-    start_simple_server(schema)

 ``load_schema_from_path`` validates syntax of every loaded file, and will raise an ``ariadne.exceptions.GraphQLFileSyntaxError`` if file syntax is found to be invalid.